LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

       - The congress during which a bill or resolution was introduced or submitted.
       - View the [field values list of Congresses](https://www.congress.gov/help/field-values/congresses) on Congress.gov.
 Read more [about Congresses](https://www.congress.gov/help/legislative-glossary#glossary_congress) on Congress.gov
     - `<latestTitle>` (e.g., Patent Trial and Appeal Board Reform Act of 2022)
-      - The display title for the bill or resolution.
+      - The display title for the bill or resolution on Congress.gov.
     - `<number>` (e.g., 4417)
       - The assigned bill or resolution number.
     - `<policyArea>`
       - Container for the policy area term of the bill or resolution.
 Every bill and resolution is assigned one policy area term; view the [field values list of policy area terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
 Read more about [policy area terms](https://www.congress.gov/help/legislative-glossary#glossary_policyareaterm) on Congress.gov.
-The `<policyArea>` element may include the following child:
+A `<policyArea>` element may include the following child:
         - `<name>` (e.g. Commerce)
           - The policy area term assigned to the bill or resolution by CRS.
     - `<latestAction>`